-Adding the bit about giving away half your profits seems to make some people very uncomfortable.
+Adding the bit about giving away half my profits seems to make some people very uncomfortable.
 I can see them desperately searching for the catch, except there isn't one.
 The simple fact is that this business is not going not make me extremely rich.
-But that's not what life is really about is it?
+But that's not why I started it in the first place.

 By now some of you may be familiar with my Black Saturday story.
 It was a difficult time, and while I have been a volunteer for most of my adult life (I'm currently a volunteer firefighter in my little town) I had never experienced what it was like to be on the receiving end of help.
 It turns out that help is really hard to ask for, but when I finally worked up the courage, it was there in spadefulls.

 It was like opening a floodgate.
 It came from friends and strangers, clubs and businesses, big and small aid organisations and of course all of those coins people put into tins around the country.
-And so it was people like you who gave me the chance to start again.
+A lot of people donated a lot of coins, and so it was people like you who gave me the chance to start again.
 But more importantly you gave me a profound insight into human goodwill.
 And it was intoxicating.